elastic-ipfs/elastic-ipfs/cicd-workflows.md

 # CI/CD Workflows

-All Elastic Provider component repositories follow the [Gitflow Workflow strategy](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).
-They can have any number of short-lived feature branches and two long-lived branches, which are: `dev` and `main`.
+All Elastic Provider component repositories follow the [Feature Branch Workflow strategy](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow).
+They can have any number of short-lived feature branches and a single long-lived branch, which is `main`.
+All PRs should be targetting `main`.

 ## Build Workflow